mlibrary/ansible-predeploy/roles/db/README.md

 * db_name: name of the db
 * db_user_name: name of the db user
 * db_user_password: database user's **database** password
-* db_deploy_users: list of users to be granted full permissions on the db

 ## Example usage